Terry McAuliffe: Relationship with the Clintons

 McAuliffe had a prolific fundraising career within the Democratic Party and a personal and political relationship with Bill and Hillary Clinton.
 McAuliffe and his staff raised $275 million, then an unprecedented amount, for Clinton's causes while president.
 After Bill Clinton's tenure ended, he guaranteed the Clintons' $1.35 million mortgage for their home in Chappaqua, New York.
 The deal raised ethical questions.
 In 1999, he served as chairman of America's Millennium Celebration under Clinton.
 In 2000, he chaired a fundraiser with the Clintons to benefit Vice President Al Gore, setting a fundraising record of $26.3 million.

 McAuliffe told to The New York Times in 1999, "I've met all of my business contacts through politics.
 It's all interrelated."
 When he meets a new business contact, he continued, "Then I raise money from them."
 He acknowledged that the success of his business dealings stemmed partly from his relationship with Bill Clinton, saying, "No question, that's a piece of it."
 He also credited his ties to former congressmen Dick Gephardt and Tony Coelho, his Rolodex of 5,000-plus names, and his ability to personally relate to people.
 In 2004, he was one of the five-member board of directors of the Clinton Foundation.
+He remained on the board until 2013, re-joining it in 2024.
 He told New York Times reporter Mark Leibovich in 2012 that his Rolodex held 18,632 names.